OneMoreSummer/academic-kickstart/content/post/relative-age-and-maturation-effects-are-separate-constructs/index.md

 Relative Age Effect and the effects of early or late Maturation are two different constructs that work independently of each other.
 They can amplify, negate or conceal the magnitude of a player’s physical and/or psychosocial advantages/disadvantages over another player, resulting in selection/deselection and/or better/worse opportunities.

-For RAE Q1/Q2s (esp Q1) are selected more in early pathways and Q3/Q4 (esp Q4) are either not selected or potentially dropout or are deselected at further points along the pathway.
+With RAE, Q1/Q2s (esp Q1) are selected more in early pathways and Q3/Q4 (esp Q4) are either not selected, potentially dropout or are deselected at further points along the pathway.
 Conversely Q3/Q4 are more likely to reach super-elite levels.
 It is proposed that this is due to the heightened levels of challenge they face and is known as the Underdog Hypothesis.

-For Maturation in boys early maturers will gain initial benefits of advanced physical strength and psychosocial advantages, but have the same eventual drawback of not being as likely to reach super-elite levels as late maturers.
+With Maturation in boys early maturers will gain initial benefits of advanced physical strength and psychosocial advantages, but have the same eventual drawback of not being as likely to reach super-elite levels as late maturers.
 Both early and late maturers represent approximately 15% of players while the remaining 70% are on-time in their maturity timing.

 **Most Pathway Advantage**